9.7 Finite bow width

 All the cases leading to red pixels in Fig. 7 were analysed in an attempt to extract the frequency of the Helmholtz motion.
 This was done by looking for the zero-crossings of the “Helmholtz flyback” in the bridge force over the final few period-lengths of each simulation.
 For cases identified clearly by the automated procedure, the averaged time interval between those zero-crossings was used to calculate a frequency, which was normalised by the nominal frequency of the fundamental resonance frequency of the string, 146.83 Hz.
 The results, expressed as a flattening in cents, are plotted in Fig. 11.
 The “floor” at $-10$ cents marks non-Helmholtz points.

 The results show a very interesting pattern.
-For values of $\beta$ above about 0.05, each line shows a steady rise as bow force increases.
+Nearly all the lines show a steady rise as bow force increases.
 This is the “flattening effect” in action, more or less as the original argument suggested.
 But that argument does not predict the other obvious feature of the pattern: the plot reveals a remarkable sensitivity to the value of $\beta$, with the degree of flattening rising and falling in an apparently irregular way.

 Notice that at the lower values of bow force, each line begins from a level with negative “flattening”.
 In other words, the note plays a little sharp relative to the frequency of the fundamental string resonance.
 This is probably caused by the influence of bending stiffness.
 Helmholtz motion always involves a significant contribution from higher overtones in the string motion, and in the free string those higher overtones are systematically sharp compared to a harmonic series based on the fundamental.
 The bowed string then chooses a “compromise pitch” that is slightly sharp, as these results show.